Welcome to this presentation on the vestibular system. The first thing that I want you to understand is

 the sensory receptors that are associated with the vestibular system, the system that keeps us in

 balance and equilibrium.
 We’ll go through the location of these sensory receptors.
 Then it’s important

 for you also to understand the functional considerations of these receptors.
 First up is the macula.

-through here, this is going to have the macula oriented in a horizontal position.
+through here, this is going to have the macula oriented in a vertical position.
 So this will detect linear acceleration.

 Another structure to consider as a sensory receptor is that of the crista ampullaris.
 The crista ampullaris is

 associated with the semicircular ducts.
 We see them outlined in through here.
 There are three of them.

 Here is one, two and, then three and they are oriented in three different planes.
 The crista ampullaris

 associated with each semicircular duct is going to detect angular acceleration movements of the head.